Hello teachers!

 General Thoughts

 Please feel free to adapt and use this book as you prefer and as suits your students!
-I shall be posting tutorials and other resources to my YouTube channel in the coming weeks.

 I enjoy alternating between playing pieces pizz. and arco and discussing what effect it has on the mood.
 I also do a lot of warm ups improvising rhythms along to the early backing tracks.